f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab2/lab2.rst

 Adding the NGINX Plus with App Protect Instance to NGINX Management Suite
 =========================================================================

-Since our lab utilizes NMS, we're going to install the NGINX Agent and add the instance to the NGINX Management Suite for centralized management and analytics.
+Since this lab utilizes NMS, we're going to install the NGINX Agent and add the instance to the NGINX Management Suite for centralized management and analytics.

 .. warning:: If you're installing the NGINX Agent in your environment, a few steps are required before starting the installation process.
 See https://docs.nginx.com/nginx-management-suite/nginx-agent/install-nginx-agent/ for more information.
 In this lab, these have been checked for you.